-Ministers (and other members of the government) or the speaker of parliament of Albania, Bosnia and Herzegovina, Kosovo, "the former Yugoslav Republic of Macedonia", Montenegro, Serbia and Turkey can make a request for an expert opinion under the ECM.
-Requests for amicus curiae briefs by the Venice Commission can also be made by constitutional courts.
+Ministers (and other members of the government) or the speaker of parliament of Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia and Turkey can make a request for an expert opinion under the ECM.
+Furthermore, specifically for issues which fall within the area of competence of the Venice Commission, the European Union as well as Council of Europe organs (i.e. the Secretary General, Committee of Ministers, Parliamentary Assembly and the Congress of Local and Regional Authorities) can also submit requests for ECM assistance.
+In addition, requests for amicus curiae briefs by the Venice Commission can also be made by constitutional courts.

-HOW CAN A REQUEST FOR AN EXPERT OPINION UNDER THE ECM BE MADE?
+HOW ARE REQUESTS FOR AN EXPERT OPINION UNDER THE ECM MADE?